realworldocaml/book/book/error-handling.md

 you're using exceptions routinely as part of your flow control, which is in most cases a stylistic mistake anyway.

-### From Exceptions to Error-Aware Types and Back Again {#from-exceptions-to-error-aware-types-and-back-again data-type=sect2}
+### From Exceptions to Error-Aware Types and Back Again {#from-exceptions-to-error-aware-types-and-back-again}

 Both exceptions and error-aware types are necessary parts of programming in OCaml.
 As such, you often need to move between these two worlds.
 Happily,